johndpope/LangKit/README.md

 #### Xcode 7.3 with Swift 3 (OS X only) ###

+1. Generate an Xcode project by executing `swift build -X`
-Switch the toolchain to Swift development snapshot, and open `LangKit.xcodeproj`.
+2. Switch the toolchain to Swift development snapshot
+3. Open `LangKit.xcodeproj`

 Build: `⌘b`